 Provide at least one ADA-compliant toilet room for public and administrative staff.
 Subject to regulatory approval, this may be allowed as a unisex facility.
 The larger locker/shower/toilet room may be considered for firefighters use only.

 Pembroke ADA Accessibility Survey and Recommendations Stetson Park Plymouth Street

-- Purpose and Scope of this Memorandum.
 This memorandum summarizes a site survey performed July 5, 2018 to evaluate the condition of ADA mandated access at Stetson Beach in Pembroke, Massachusetts.
-After a description of the site and site uses, recommended improvements are provided in Section 7. - 2.
-Specific Site.
+After a description of the site and site uses, recommended improvements are provided in Section 7.